Brand Storytelling & Business Story Library

 This book features the interview from the renown six-part PBS TV series by the same name, and is the most accessible description of Campbell’s work deciphering the Hero’s Journey, or what he called the Monomyth.
 The Hero’s Journey is the inspiration behind the Story Cycle brand authoring process.

 For a quick and entertaining exploration of the Hero’s Journey, watch this TEDEd video.
-The, listen to its creator, Matthew Winkler, on this episode of my Business of Story podcast.
+The, listen to its creator, Matthew Winkler on my Business of Story podcast.

 Screenwriter and director George Lucas used the Hero’s Journey as a template for his first Star Wars movie.
 With the launch of Star Wars: The Force Awakens, Guy Raz on the NPR TED Radio Hour explores the blueprint of the Hero’s Journey with stories of how it shows up in our lives.
 This is a fun and enlightening podcast that once you hear it, you will start seeing the Hero’s Journey appear all around you.